All Episodes

 What do you mean, Art?

-Well, Michio Kaku is a theoretical physicist that Art has had on several times, and he talks about, you know, the depth and the strangeness of the universe.
+Well, Michio Kaku is a theoretical physicist that Art has had on several times.

 Yeah, absolutely.

-Well, one of the things I wanted to mention to you is that after one of my near-death experiences, a friend of mine quoted something.
+Well, one of the things I wanted to mention to you was that after one of my near-death experiences, a friend of mine quoted something I thought originally came from Mark Twain, but what he said cheered me up quite a bit.

-Well, I hope it doesn't happen to me, but you know, I play the hand I'm dealt.
+Well, I hope it doesn't happen to me, but, you know, I play the hand I'm dealt.

 Yeah, don't we all?